Vital Statistics on American Politics 2007-2008

 John L. Sullivan, James E. Piereson, and George E. Marcus, “Ideological Constraint in the Mass Public: A Methodological Critique and Some New Findings,” American Journal of Political Science 22 (1978): 233–249.

 Analyses of U.S. politics often involve breaking the nation down into groups of states in order to highlight tendencies and trends in different regions.
 For ease of reference, four regional definitions, used in various tables in this book, are shown here.
-These four, while prominent, by no means exhaust the various definitions of regions that have been employed in the study of U.S. politics.Guide to References for Political StatisticsThe Internet and the World Wide Web
+These four, while prominent, by no means exhaust the various definitions of regions that have been employed in the study of U.S. politics.Table A-1 Regions as Defined by the U.S. Census BureauTable A-2 Regions as Defined by Congressional Quarterly, Gallup Poll, New York Times/CBS News Poll, and Voter Research and SurveysTable A-3 Regions for Party Partisan Competition Table (Table 1-4) and Apportionment Map (Figure 5-1)Table A-4 Regions for School Desegregation Table (Table 10-15)Guide to References for Political StatisticsThe Internet and the World Wide Web

-Electronic sites have become an important source for all kinds of information, especially about current people and events.
-It is also becoming easier to access this information because of powerful search engines and because many Web sites provide links to related sites.
+Electronic sites are now an important source for all kinds of information, especially about current people and events.
+Powerful search engines make it easy to access much of this information, and many Web sites provide links to related sites.
 In addition, many standard sources that historically have been available only in print form are now available online.
 They include a number of the references cited below.
-Some—especially government publications—are free, while others require a subscription or other source of payment.
+Some—especially government publications—are free, whereas others require a subscription or other source of payment.
 Subscription sites may be available in some libraries, especially at research universities.

 It would be impossible, as well as pointless, for us to try to provide anything like a comprehensive list of relevant sites.
 Nevertheless, we have listed a number of significant sites for finding information about U.S. government and politics.
 Even this small selection of sites, together with their links to related sites, is enough to keep even the most dedicated political and data junkies busy.